olivierfriard/boris_docs/index.rst

 ------------------------------------------------------------

 Converters can be written using the Python programming language.
+The **INPUT** variable will be loaded with the original value of the external data file (for example 01:22:32).
+The **OUPUT** variable must contain the converted value in seconds (the dot must be used for decimal separator).

 Example of a converter for converting HH.MM:SS format in seconds::